breeze1234/ice4j/README.md

 </td>
 <td align='justify'>
 Work on this project is graciously funded by the <a href='http://nlnet.nl'>NLnet Foundation</a>.
 Thank you!<br>
-This library has been forked from the original repository and modified by SQR Systems Ltd. <br>

 </td>
 </tr>
 </table>